ephes/django-cast/docs/themes.rst

 - `default` - This is the default layout which will use the `cast/minimal/gallery.html` template
 - `htmx` - Which will use the `cast/minimal/gallery_htmx.html` template

+If you don't want to implement the htmx layout, you can just copy your `cast/minimal/gallery.html` template to `cast/minimal/gallery_htmx.html`.

 How to Change the Theme for the whole Site
 ==========================================